-Police ID officers in boy’s shooting
+Cleveland police ID officers in 12-year-old’s shooting

 Cleveland — A 12-year-old boy carrying a pellet gun that looked like a real firearm was ordered three times to show his hands before he was fatally shot by an officer, Cleveland police said Wednesday as they released surveillance video of the confrontation and identified the officers involved.

 The compressed video shows the confrontation in stuttered images but lacks sound.
 Police said it was being released as requested by the family of the boy, Tamir Rice.
 They also released audio of a 911 call reporting a gun and a dispatcher directing officers to the scene.

 “This is not an effort to exonerate.
 It’s not an effort to show the public that anybody did anything wrong,” Deputy Chief Edward Tomba said.
 “This is an obvious tragic event where a young member of our community lost their life.
 We’ve got two officers that were out there protecting the public that just had to, you know, do something that nobody wants to do.”